Learn how to install Vital presets and take total control of your preset library within Vital.

 If you find yourself in possession of a lone .vital file, the extension for a Vital preset, open the menu within Vital and do the following:

 - Select “Open External Preset”.
-This will open a file select window where you can navigate to the preset you’d like to open.
+This will open a file selection window where you can navigate to the preset you’d like to open.

 - Once you choose a preset to open, that preset will be loaded into Vital.

 - Then, assuming you want to keep the preset around for future use, save the preset using the save button, or the “Save Preset” option in the menu.

 Opening an external preset does not import it to your library automatically!
 If you don’t save the preset, it will be gone once you exit or delete that instance of Vital.